 The wedding occurred in the Spring before Passover (verse 13 below).
 By rabbinic law a wedding was not supposed to be conducted during any of the annual festivals, because "one rejoicing may not be merged in another rejoicing" (Moed Katan 1:7; 8b).
 Reinhartz sees in this marriage feast a foreshadowing of the messianic banquet, the feast that will celebrate the inauguration of God's rule (161).
 Yeshua will later promise his disciples the prospect of sharing a table with Abraham, Isaac and Jacob (Matt 8:11; Luke 13:29; 22:29-30) and speak of a wedding feast in connection with his return (Matt 25:1-13; Luke 12:35-36).
 It's no coincidence that the invitation to this end-time feast is reported by John in Revelation 19:9.

 took place: Grk. ginomai, aor. mid., may mean (1) come into being by birth or natural process; (2) to exist through application of will or effort by someone or (3) undergo a state of existence, change or development.
-The third meaning applies here and the past tense verb could be translated as came to be, took place, happened, or occurred. in Cana: Grk.
+The third meaning applies here as equivalent to come to pass or happen, used of historical events or something happening to someone; came to be, took place, happened, or occurred. in Cana: Grk.
 Kana for Heb.
 Qana, a place name meaning, "the nest.”
 The name occurs only 4 times in the Bible, all in the Book of John.
 Its exact location is uncertain, though it was in Galilee.
 The Oxford Bible Atlas places the village about 8 miles due north of Nazareth (86).
 In Cana an unnamed nobleman sought out Yeshua to heal his son in Capernaum (John 4:46) and Cana was also the home of Nathanael, one of the apostles (John 21:2).

 of Galilee: Grk.
 Galilaia from the Heb.
 Galil, lit. "circle" or "region.”
 Galilee was the northern part of Israel above the hill country of Ephraim and of Judah and encompassed the areas originally given to the tribes of Naphtali, Asher, Issachar, Zebulun, and Dan.
 At this time Galilee was a Roman province measuring about 40 miles north to south and about 30 miles east to west.
 Galilee was bounded by the Province of Syria on the west and north, the River Jordan and Sea of Galilee on the east and the Province of Judea on the south.
 Herod Antipas governed Galilee and Perea.
 Yeshua grew up in Nazareth of Galilee (Matt 2:23), devoted most of His earthly ministry to Galilee, and was also known as the Galilean (Matt 26:69).